smartergiving/foundation-website-template/README.md

 For those familiar with Jekyll and Github Pages (or our current crush [Netlify](https://www.netlify.com/)), the template is fully compatible with the `github-pages` gem (no plugins, etc).

-For everyone else, detailed instruction coming soon!
+For everyone else, detailed instructions coming soon!